Why You Might Have An Easier Time Sticking To Your Resolutions In 2018

-As you may have heard (or, in our case, shouted from the rooftops), the Mercury retrograde that started on December 3 ends today.
+As you may have heard (or, in our case, shouted from the rooftops), the Mercury retrograde that started on December 3 has come to an end.
 We still have to make it through the post-retrograde shadow period, but by January 10 we'll be out of woods — just in time for you to make good on your New Year's resolution.

 Mercury retrograde's effects are most frequently seen in social faux pas, broken phones, and forgotten keys, but this planetary transit can easily lay any sort of plans to waste.
 This is why astrologers will also warn against booking travel, giving a major presentation at work, or even making major changes to your appearance while the planet of communications is in retrograde.
 Even your best intentions and grandest ideas are not out of Mercury's reach.